graygnuorg/sargon/README.md

 ## ACLs

-Docker user privileges are defined in in the LDAP database in form of `sargonACL` objects.
-Each such object defines privileges for a set of users who performing a docker action on a set of servers.
+Privileges for docker users are defined in the LDAP database in form of `sargonACL` objects.
+Each such object defines privileges for a set of users performing certain docker action on a set of servers.
 Each `sargonACL` object must have the `cn` attribute, uniquely identifying the object.
 It may also have one or more of the following attributes.
 Except as marked with _(single)_, multiple attribute instances are allowed.